Differences between cosmetic and conventional tattoo

 The importance of colorimetry

-This seems evident, but having knowledge about colour behaviour is essential to be able to practice this technique, as it’s crucial to understand how’s your client’s skin and how will ink look over him or her.
+This seems evident, but having knowledge about color behavior is essential to be able to practice this technique, as it’s crucial to understand how’s your client’s skin and how will ink look over him or her.

-We could make a full section on colour theory, but we’ll stick to the most important basis.
+We could make a full section on color theory, but we’ll stick to the most important basis.
 To begin with, you have to be able to distinguish between cold and warm tones.

-In order to tailor your colours, you’ll have to use this range as a guideline for obtaining the desired tone.
+In order to tailor your colors, you’ll have to use this range as a guideline for obtaining the desired tone.

-Logically, you’ll start by mixing the primary colours (red, blue, and yellow).
-You can always buy prepared inks, but we recommend that you study to create your own colours, that way you’ll understand better how each of them behaves, and finally master this technique.
+Logically, you’ll start by mixing the primary colors (red, blue, and yellow).
+You can always buy prepared inks, but we recommend that you study to create your own colors, that way you’ll understand better how each of them behaves, and finally master this technique.

-Keep in mind that every client has a different skin colour.
+Keep in mind that every client has a different skin color.

-From primary colours, you can get the followings:
+From primary colors, you can get the followings:

-• Secondary colours: obtained from the combination of two primaries.
+- Secondary colors: obtained from the combination of two primaries.

-• Complementary colours: according to the chromatic circle, every tone has its opposite, which complements coldness and warmth.
+- Complementary colors: according to the chromatic circle, every tone has its opposite, which complements coldness and warmth.
 For instance, red and green, blue and orange, yellow and violet.

-• Tertiary colours: are those obtained from a primary and a secondary colour.
+- Tertiary colors: are those obtained from a primary and a secondary color.

 Then, is micro-pigmentation a solution to make up?